nodejs/TSC/Moderation-Policy.md

 Requests should contain as much information and context as possible, including the URL and a screenshot of the Post in question.
 Screenshots may be modified to obscure obscene or offensive content.

-External public venues or social media services such as Twitter should never be used to request Moderation or to discuss the details of a Moderation request.
+External public venues or social media services such as Twitter should never be used to request Moderation.

-Multiple moderation requests for the same Post are unnecessary.
+Collaborators should never discuss the specific details of a Moderation request in any public forum or any social media service outside of the Node.js Github Organization.

+### Consideration of Intent

+Before Moderating or a Post, Collaborators should carefully consider the possible intent of the author.
+It may be that the author has simply made an error or is not familiar with the [Code of Conduct](https://github.com/nodejs/node/blob/master/CODE_OF_CONDUCT.md); or it may be that cultural differences exist or that the author is unaware that certain content is considered inappropriate.
+Unless the offense or the intent to disrupt, annoy or harass is obvious, an author should be given the benefit of the doubt and be given an opportunity to correct any mistake that may have been made.

 ### Policy